Upinel/PVE-Intel-vGPU-Lazy/README.md

 I also assume you had enough knowledge to handle any possibly issues during the usage.
 I highly recommend use manual install guide at [Upinel/PVE-Intel-vGPU](https://github.com/Upinel/PVE-Intel-vGPU) if ever possible.
 Again, Use at your own risk.

-### Credits

-The DKMS module by Strongz is instrumental in making this possible ([i915-sriov-dkms GitHub repository](https://github.com/strongtz/i915-sriov-dkms?ref=michaels-tinkerings)).
-Additionally, Derek Seaman and Michael's blog post was an inspirational resource ([Derek Seaman’s Proxmox vGPU Guide](https://www.derekseaman.com/2023/11/proxmox-ve-8-1-windows-11-vgpu-vt-d-passthrough-with-intel-alder-lake.html) & [vGPU (SR-IOV) with Intel 12th Gen iGPU](https://www.michaelstinkerings.org/gpu-virtualization-with-intel-12th-gen-igpu-uhd-730/)).
-*Because this is a lazy installer, to reduce variances, this pack also included the archive of strongtz/i915-sriov-dkms driver on the date of 21 Feb 2024.*
-This installer is tailored for Proxmox 8, aiming to streamline the installation process.

 ### Environment
 The environment used for this guide:
 • Model: Intel NUC12 Pro Wall Street Canyon (NUC12WSKi5)